karetkaz/Cmpl/extras/docs/405 - Records.md

 In the example:

-- `reader` is declared as `const`, so it must be initialized on instance creation, and can not be changed by assignment.
+- `reader` is declared as constant reference, so it must be initialized on instance creation, and can not be changed by assignment.

 	- the compiler will reject assignments as `instance.reader = null;`